About the lab

 Fellow, Cooperative Institute for Research in Environmental Sciences

 I am a biogeochemist.
-I study how people change the fundamental processes that underlie life on Earth and how those changes feed back to affect our well-being.
-A former mentor of mine, Professor Stephen Trombulak, once told me that I should find what I love to study - no matter what it is, no matter how small-seeming - and pursue it.
-I took this advice to heart, and, as a result, have found myself working across the periodic table - C, N, S, Hg.
+I study how we change the fundamental processes that underlie life on Earth and how those changes feed back to affect our well-being.
+A former mentor of mine, Professor Stephen Trombulak, once told me to find what I love to study - no matter what it is, no matter how small-seeming - and pursue it.
+I took his advice to heart, and have found myself working across the periodic table on questions from local to global scales.
 I love learning and combining a variety of technical approaches, from isotope geochemistry to soil physics and hydrology.
 I conduct both focused, process-based studies as well as large-scale data analyses.
 I see science as a language and a tool for change.
 I share this perspective with my students by teaching dynamic, interactive classes and mentoring them as collaborators - a favorite part of my job!
-Outside of science, I love all kinds of movement and dance, good coffee, textile design, and playing with my two kiddos.
+Outside of science, I love all kinds of movement, sharing time with dear friends, and playing with my two kiddos.

 meet our team